patrick-lenggenhager/HyperCells/README.md

 - `TGCellGraph` objects and symmetric `TGCell` objects cannot be produced for cells without mirror symmetries, i.e., for quotients that act "chirally" on the surface.
+- Tests currently only succeed with GAP version 4.11.

 ## Contact